-The following Merger Kit Reference Guide was originally developed by the Membership Policy and Board Jurisdiction and Executive Officers Committees to assist associations in their merger discussions and was updated in 2013.
-It includes valuable information on the various aspects of a merger including (1) the potential benefits of a merger; (2) discussion of legal and financial considerations; (3) articles and other resources from industry experts; and (4) administrative procedures for processing a merger through the National Association.
+The following Merger Kit Reference Guide includes valuable information on the various aspects of a merger including (1) the potential benefits of a merger; (2) discussion of legal and financial considerations; (3) articles and other resources from industry experts; and (4) administrative procedures for processing a merger through the National Association.

 The concept of "merging" will continue to be a subject of interest to Associations as the real estate industry evolves, and the Merger Kit will serve as a valuable guide to Associations in considering the possibility of a merger.

-For questions and additional information, contact NAR's Member Policy Department at (312) 329-8399.
+For questions and additional information, contact NAR's Member Experience Team at (312) 329-8399.